 It takes 2 minutes to travel from New Delhi Metro Station to to .
 Approximate driving distance between New Delhi Metro Station and is 2 kms or 1.2 miles or 1.1 nautical miles .
 Travel time refers to the time taken if the distance is covered by a car.

 Every night, they toil hard to please their customers so that they can get good tips after the service.
 They have only one identity – the civilized society refers to them as ’prostitutes’.
 These ’kothewalis’ have no fancy designations.
 As the evening enters in, these ’kothewalis’ doll up in attractive saris, salwar suits or western dresses.

 After being bedecked, they come out on roads or wait in the balcony to attract their clients.
 They prefer to wait in such places where traffic is not too thick.
 The clients, they say, come on their own and pick them up.
-After that either they are brought to a hotel, farm house or to a small ’kothas’ (rooms) in Garstin Bastion Road, commonly known as ’GB Road’, the largest red light area in Delhi.
+After that either they are brought to a hotel, farm house or to a small ’kothas’ (rooms) in Garstin Bastion Road, commonly known as ’GB Road’, the largest Delhi red light area.

 Some of the ’kothewalis’ do not have to go outside as they have their own ’dalals’ (pimps).
 These pimps bring clients after proper bargaining.
 Even, the payments are dealt by these men.

 Moly, a 22-year-old girl, can’t remember from when she has been here.
 When asked, she said,“I was brought here by one uncle.
 He promised me a job.
 But now, I am a brand prostitute.”

 How does she carry on her life now?
 “I generally prefer to be picked up by my clients.
 Actually, I share a single room with Pushpa.
 As she gets busy during night, I have to vacate her room,” Moly laughed with a wink.